My Story

 Bio

 Artist Mari Jae had her first solo show in Aix-en-Provence, FRANCE and gained valuable inspiration and education there.
 That solo show led to others in museums and galleries in Indiana and Massachusetts.
-Her minimalist style has evolved from study at the Art Institute of Chicago, le Faculte de Lettres and Indiana University.
-She has auditioned for an art-related reality tv show and has painted at a live auction.
+Her contemporary style has evolved from study at the Art Institute of Chicago, le Faculte de Lettres and Indiana University.
+She auditioned for Work of Art: The Next Great Artist and painted at a live auction.
 A reporter in New York interviewed her and she’s been featured in several publications.
 The most recent of which was Average Art, a British based arts magazine.
+Mari Jae Artist work can be found in US private collections from Chicago and Indiana to New England, as well as private collections across the globe, including France and Switzerland.